angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 grinding through blue control decks, but it felt more like a Frenzy deck and less like a Doomsday deck, much less a Storm deck.

-Then in June, Modern horizons was released, and along with it {{Echo of Eons}}.
+Then in June, Modern horizons was released, and along with it :card[Echo of Eons].
 There was some discussion of it as a Burning Wish target, but the old-style lists were seen as inferior to the Frenzy lists, and little more thought was given to the card for a few months.
 As the end of the decade drew closer, Echo